Tango: In society

-Tango appears in different aspects of society: Regular milongas and special festivals.
-A very famous festival is the Tango Buenos Aires Festival y Mundial in Buenos Aires also known as World tango dance tournament.
-On a regional level there are also many festivals inside and outside of Argentina.
+Tango appears in different aspects of society: regular milongas and special festivals.
+A famous festival is the Tango Buenos Aires Festival y Mundial in Buenos Aires also known as World tango dance tournament.
+On a regional level there are also a number of festivals inside and outside of Argentina.
 One local festival outside Argentina is Buenos Aires in the Southern Highlands in Australia.

 Gender and tango

-Typically the tango is performed between a man and a woman, however the two have very different aspirations within the tango.
-Women often looked to the tango to help them gain confidence and to help them find a potential relationship.
-Men however looked to the tango for intimate reasons, and were known to be flirty and sexually willing.
-Women, however, were primarily focused on the dance itself and became wealthy.
-As time went on and the tango culture changed, women and men often wanted to travel and compete and also teach tango classes and then both women and men are viewed as equals.

-Gender roles also plays a big part in the mechanics of tango due to the tango needing a leader.
+Gender roles play a big part in the mechanics of tango due to the tango needing a leader.
 But in more recent times this is being challenged due to woman not wanting to be dependent on the male for the dance.
 In the early 1900s, there were often more male dancers than female so the dance was performed between two men.
 This allowed for both men to learn the leading and following roles of tango and adapt to both lead equally in the dance.
 This changed the mechanics of the dance to be closer to two equally leading roles between men and women or same sex pairs.

 A Queer Tango movement has emerged from the first Queer Tango Festival, held in Hamburg in 2001, to counter conformity to the traditional male-leader, female-follower convention.